 He then expands the parameters a bit in chapter nine by saying to “enjoy life with your wife, whom you love, all the days of this meaningless life God has given you under the sun.”
 So even in this he leaves a dark cloud hanging.

-He then speaks of the place of the dead, and we see the absence of expectation of resurrection that permeates much of the Old Testament.
+He then speaks of the place of the dead, and we see the absence of any expectation of resurrection that permeates much of the Old Testament.

 Chapter ten once again looks like a typical chapter in Proverbs.

 The good king finally comes down to his conclusions at the very end of chapter eleven and into the beginning of twelve: “Do as you please and have fun and follow your heart’s desires and do whatever you want... but be aware that you are going to have to answer to God for your life!”

 He will finish the thought and offer his final conclusions next week in chapter twelve, the final one.

 The Queen of Sheba visits Solomon in chapter nine.
 We read about Solomon’s splendor, and Israel reaches her very peak of prosperity and security in this chapter.
 Solomon dies peacefully at the end of the chapter.